-Chicken is a meat that’s ripe for plant-based disruption; after all it is the most consumed meat in the US.
+Chicken is a meat that’s ripe for plant-based disruption; after all, it is the most consumed meat in the US.
 There are a few long-time players in the space like Gardein, MorningStar Farms and Quorn, but newer companies coming onto the scene are using food science to make products very true to the real-deal chicken eager to capture the growing veg-curious consumer segment.
-Alpha Foods for example, which is now in 8,000 stores nationwide including Walmart, Kroger, and others.
+Alpha Foods for example, is now in 8,000 stores nationwide including Walmart, Kroger, and others.

-Now, many animal-meat companies are jumping into the space.
+Now, many animal meat companies are jumping into space.
 Hormel’s new brand called Happy Little Plants launched earlier this year with “chicken” offerings.
 Kellogg’s product line is named Incogmeato; their working on fully prepared imitation chicken tenders and nuggets that will be sold in the freezer section next to traditional chicken.
-And the big brands that came up at a time when vegetarian was all the rage, are realizing that vegan/plant-based is now more important.
+And the big brands that came up at a time when vegetarianism was all the rage, are realizing that vegan/plant-based is now more important.
 This is why MorningStar Farms and Gardenburger brands have reformulated a number of their products from vegetarian to vegan.
 MorningStar even added a “vegan” label on its products making it easier to meet dietary needs.
 But if your ethics drive your taste, you may prefer to support exclusive plant-based companies, like Alpha Foods.

 If you’re skeptical about the plant-based chicken trend, just turn to the plant-based beef leader Beyond Meat.
 Beyond Meat CEO Ethan Brown dropped a huge teaser last week alluding to a plant-based chicken coming to market in 2020.
 “You’ll see some exciting things from us in the poultry space in 2020,” Brown said in a Bloomberg TV interview, but was coy noting that “I can’t name specific partners or developments.”
 He did add they are working on a “whole muscle breast tissue.”
 Earlier this year Beyond Meat partnered with Kentucky Fried Chicken (KFC) to test its Beyond Fried Chicken in Atlanta.
 It was a success drawing a huge crowd and selling out in five hours.